markuptitan/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

 }
 ```

-## All learners should be able to reason about nested for loops.
+## All learners should be able to reason about nested for loops

 ```
 for n in [0,1,2]: